 The Administrative Hearing Officer will render a decision within ten (10) working days.
 Decisions of the Administrative Hearing Officer shall be the final administrative decision and that such decision is not appealable to any other administrative hearing body (i.e. Office of the Navajo Labor Relation and/or the Navajo Labor Commission).

-E. Right to Representation by Counsel:
+Right to Representation by Counsel:

 The due process clause of the Navajo Nation Bill of Rights gives the grievant the right to representation in all grievance proceedings by counsel at his/her own expense.
 “Counsel” shall be a member of the Navajo Nation Bar Association.
 The Chapter Officials may assign counsel for the representation of management when the grievant obtains own counsel.